 Before planting okra, you'll need to make sure your soil is loose and airy to a depth of at least 8 inches.
 Choose a location that gets lots of direct sunlight - at least 6-8 hours a day.

-Start by creating furrows 3 feet apart and 1 inch deep.
+On planting day, begin by creating furrows 3 feet apart and 1 inch deep.
 Scatter the okra seeds in the row, averaging 2-3 seeds every 12 inches.
 Cover them with 1 inch of fine soil and tamp it down lightly.
 After planting the seeds, water them in well.

 Seedlings will generally emerge in 2-3 weeks, depending on how warm it is.
 Once the seedlings are 2 inches tall, thin to one plant every 12 inches or so, keeping the healthiest looking seedling.